+a One of the following:
-- a.
-One of the following: - "(1)" Medical Detoxification (8010) in a twenty-four (24) hour medically supervised setting, or - "(2)" Non-medical Detoxification (8050) in a non-medical therapeutic "social detoxification" setting with routine medical and nursing services on call, - b.
-Inpatient detoxification services including:

-1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection.

-2) For invoicing purposes per diem rates are calculated based on the following:

-- (a) A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - (b) Is prorated/calculated as one-fourth of a calendar day for - (1) Six (6) hours or less, or - (2) When a client defendant/person under supervision is absent from contractor's facility without USPO/USPSO's or vendor's permission for over twenty-four (24) hours.
+- "(1)" Medical Detoxification (8010) in is a twenty-four (24) hour, 7 days a week, continuously medically supervised monitored setting, or - "(2)" Non-medical Detoxification (8050) in is a non-medical therapeutic "social detoxification" setting with routine medical and nursing services on call twenty-four (24) hours, 7 days a week. - b.
+Inpatient detoxification services including: - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection. - (2) For invoicing purposes per diem rates are calculated based on the following:a.A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - b.Is prorated/calculated as one-fourth of a calendar day for (1) six hours or less, or (2) when the defendant/person under supervision is absent from contractor's facility without USPO/USPSO's or vendor's permission for over 24 hours.